IDEKENTERPRISES/Taxi-Q-Learning/report.md

 # CS4049 CA2
 > By Hareeshan Elankeeran, Jules Desré-Crouch and Favour Jam

+## Introduction

+Reinforcement learning is the area of artificial intelligence that is focused on maximising a reward, through “mapping situations to actions”.
+The reward is maximised by balancing the exploration, or the information we can gather, and exploitation of an environment, or the information we know already.
+Reward maximisation to affect behaviour of an agent derived from experiments performed by both Ivan Pavlov and BF Skinner, with roots in psychology and neuroscience.
+The field was revitalised and integrated into computer science and artificial intelligence by Richard Sutton and Andrew Barto in 1979 and has had a steady influx of interest ever since.
+Reinforcement learning is centred around 3 core concepts, a policy $\pi$, which guides the agent on the behaviour it performs, a reward function $R\left(s\right)$, which allows for an agent to learn what a good and a bad decision are in the short term, and a value function $V\left(s\right)$, which is made up of the expected reward for the state.
+A reinforcement agent can be modelled by a Markov decision process (MDP); a formalisation where the Markovian principle is followed when decisions are made.
+These decisions, or the linking of states via actions, is partly random, because of the environment, and partly made by the agent, due to exploration.
+The Markovian principle is the notion that for a given state, the value depends on the states before it.
+The Taxi environment, implemented using Gymnasium (formerly Open-AI Gym), was used due to the simplicity of both the environment implementation and the state-action table, which is made up of 500 observation states and 6 action states.
+The observation states are made up of each position on the $5\times5$ grid =\ 25 positions, each of the 5 locations the passenger can be at, which is either each of the 4 colours on the grid or in the taxi, and the destination being each of the 4 colours, $\therefore$ $25 \times 5 \times 4 = 500$.
+The 6 action states for the taxi agent are moving up, down, left, right, dropping off and picking up the passenger.

 ## Epsilon-greedy

 The epsilon-greedy method in the context of reinforcement learning, particularly in the Taxi environment from OpenAI's Gym, is a strategy used to balance exploration and exploitation.
 This method is crucial in learning optimal actions in an uncertain environment.